irzumjafri/SW610-620-Project/README.md

 7. **Collect and Analyze Data**: Gather data from user interactions and analyze the results from the [Web Application](https://rwe-demo.vercel.app/) to gain insights into the effectiveness of redirected walking techniques in VR navigation.

 ---
-## Getting Started with Mapping Module
-To get started with the Mapping Module, you can use the same steps outlined above, but you do not need to install the firebase SDK

 ## Getting Started With Packages
 If you want to use the packages in your own project, you need to install them as dependencies to your project.

 ### RWE
 1. **Install RWE**: Add package by git url: https://github.com/irzumjafri/SW610-620-Project.git?path=/RWE/Packages/com.tuni.rwe
 2. **Start using RWE**: Add an empty gameobject to your scene and attach the RedirectionManager-script to it.